ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 `map` is defined in the `List` module, far away from the current code.
-In other words, we're passing `f` into a module defined "a long time ago, in a galaxy far far away".
-For all we know that code might pass `f` to other modules, or save a reference to `f` somewhere and call it later.
-Whether it does this or not, the closure will ensure that `f` always has access back to its parental environment, and to `n`.
+In other words, we're passing `f` into a module defined "a long time ago, in a galaxy far far away."
+For all we know, that code might pass `f` to other modules or save a reference to `f` somewhere and call it later.
+Whether it does or not, the closure will ensure that `f` always has access back to its parental environment, and to `n`.

-Here's a real example from lablgtk.
+Here's a real example from LablGtk.
 This is actually a method on a class (we haven't talked about classes and objects yet, but just think of it as a function definition for now).